spelunky-fyi/overlunky/README.md

   - If your game **crashes** when actually trying to use the tools:
     + See previous section.
     + Some entities just crash the game, try to avoid them next time.
-    + Some scripts just crash the game too, the api is not very safe.
+    + Some script mods just crash the game too.
+Complain to the author of the mod.
   - If you have proglems with **Modlunky2 or Playlunky**:
     + While we try to keep all the modding tools compatible, some things may break sometimes.
-    + Check the [open issues](https://github.com/spelunky-fyi/overlunky/issues) for known compatibility problems with other tools.
+    + Because PL and OL are using the same scripting API, one might inadvertently undo the change you did in the other.
+Don't expect perfection when using both.
   - If you're **missing** some overlay **windows** or tabs:
+    + Hit F12 to change the window mode.
     + Delete `Spelunky 2/imgui.ini` to reset tool window positions that might be outside the screen region for whatever reason.
+    + The tools can be moved outside the game window.
+Maybe they're on a different monitor for some reason?
     + Maybe the overlay is just really tiny or collapsed?
 You can resize it.
 Just try your magic with the mouse.
   - If you mess up your **keyboard shortcuts** or UI:
+    + You can reset keyboard shortcuts in the options.
-    + Delete `Spelunky 2/overlunky.ini`.
+    + Delete `Spelunky 2/overlunky.ini` and `Spelunky 2/imgui.ini` to reset everything.
   - If stuff just don't work and you're running **Windows 7** or a machine not designed to play games
     + You're on your own here.
 We don't test on or make this for ancient software/hardware.
   - If you have problems with **OBS**